Kate Northrup Relaxed Money Review: My 1-Year Experience

 It’s more about creating a relationship with money that actually feels sustainable than just about fixing “bad habits”.

 Also important to note is who the program is not for.
-It isn’t a quick fix for someone in immediate financial distress.
-There is a reflective component to this work, which takes time.
+Kate makes it clear that the program isn’t a quick fix for someone in immediate financial distress.
+There is a reflective component to the work, which takes time.

 If you’re already drawn to Kate Northrup’s work, there’s usually a reason.
 And if you’re considering Relaxed Money, you might recognize the avoidance, the underlying tension, or the sense that you’re doing “well enough” but you still don’t feel confident in your ability to steward money.